Snowy Range Taxi, LLC

 Laramie does have high-speed internet and cable options, as well as service from several cellphone providers.
 Service can be spotty just a short ways out of town, however.

-Laramie has a very small regional airport; it also has two rental car companies: (Enterprise and Cowboy car rental).
+Laramie has a very small regional airport; it also has two dedicated rental car companies: (Enterprise and Cowboy Car rental/Turo).
+Toyota of Laramie also offers car rental.
 There are several truck stops in the area.
 Laramie is served by Greyhound buses; unfortunately, service can be spotty, especially during the winter, and the official stop routinely changes locations.

 Mostly due to high cost and low demand, public transportation is limited and mostly administered by the University of Wyoming.
 This, of course, is where Snowy Range Taxi comes in.
 We're proud to call Laramie home and hope to continue serving the community for years to come!